wotek/VideoBundle/README.md

 ### Providers

-By for now bundle supports only Vimeo API.
+For now bundle consumes only Vimeo API.
 You need to configure access to API in `app/config/config.yml` configuration file.

 Example: